vlemoine/shadesof.blue/content/about.md

 ## Hues tracked

-This site tracks the hues 180 - 240
+This site tracks the hues 180 - 240.
+There are some expections with some blues having a hue value of over 240, due to the fact they are closer to "blue" from a CMYK standpoint, and they subjectively look like a blue.